chatatechnologies/android-autoql/readme.md

 //title is a String
 bubbleHandle.title = title
 ```
->`userDisplayName`: Name used in the intro message (ex.
+>`userDisplayName`: Name used in the intro message (example.
 "Hi Carlos!").
-You can customize this value using names from your own database.
+You can customize this value using names from your own source database.
 ```kotlin
 //userDisplayName is a String
 bubbleHandle.userDisplayName = userDisplayName